-One of the best ways to start a new year is to read a powerful book that can change your life.
+One of the best ways to change your life is to read a powerful book.
 Awareness: The Perils and Opportunities of Reality certainly fits that category.

 Awareness is about waking up, and fairly abruptly to boot.
 Anthony De Mello’s teaching style is very direct.
 Unlike many other books out there that attempt to handle this topic, you won’t find any new age fluff or religious dogma in this book.
 Instead you’ll find a serious challenge to your ego interspersed with some interesting stories.